Trekking in Peru – What to Bring

 - Snacks: biscuits, energy bars, chocolate, dried fruits, muesli, etc. Please note that a daily morning snack is included and the meal service is very comprehensive.
 This recommendation applies for all clients being used to a specific snack, as it may happen that it is not included in the selection

 - Water container and water for the first morning.
 Important notice: plastic water bottles are no longer allowed into the Inca Trail.
-Plastic water containers (ie. Nalgene) or metal ones are recommended
+Plastic water containers (ie. Nalgene) or metal ones are recommended are recommended for all treks to help minimize plastic usage

 - Optionally: water sterilising tablets in case you pick up water from streams or rivers along the route.
 Otherwise, filtered boiled water is provided, which is safe to drink